Algeria: Government and politics

 Algeria's government has been described as authoritarian, and elected politicians have relatively little sway over affairs in the country.
 Instead, a group of unelected civilian and military "décideurs" ("deciders") known as "le pouvoir" ("the power") exercise de facto rule over the country, even deciding who should be president.
 The most powerful man might have been Mohamed Mediène, the head of military intelligence, before he was brought down during the 2019 protests.
 In recent years, many of these generals have died, retired, or been imprisoned.
 After the death of General Larbi Belkheir, previous president Bouteflika put loyalists in key posts, notably at Sonatrach, and secured constitutional amendments that made him re-electable indefinitely, until he was brought down in 2019 during protests.

 The head of state is the President of Algeria, who is elected for a five-year term.
 The president is limited to two five-year terms.
-The most recent presidential election was planned to be in April 2019, but widespread protests erupted on 22 February against the president's decision to participate in the election, which resulted in President Bouteflika announcing his resignation on 3 April.
+The 2019 presidential election had been planned to be in April 2019, but widespread protests had erupted on 22 February against the president's decision to participate in the election, which had resulted in President Bouteflika announcing his resignation on 2 April.
 Abdelmadjid Tebboune, an independent candidate, was elected as president after the election eventually took place on 12 December 2019.
 Protestors refused to recognise Tebboune as president, citing demands for comprehensive reform of the political system.
 Algeria has universal suffrage at 18 years of age.
 The President is the head of the army, the Council of Ministers and the High Security Council.
 He appoints the Prime Minister who is also the head of government.